 Seriously, I covered & decorated this hat in about three hours, most of that time in the car while my husband was driving to the event.
 So needless to say, I don’t have any construction pictures.

 However, I don’t want to leave my devoted readers salivating with no applicable tips for making their own.
-So I will do my best to describe the lightening quick process…
+So I will do my best to describe the lightning quick process…

 Two weeks ago panic mode set in realizing I desperately needed a hat for my new dress if I was going to wear it outside at a picnic.
 I mean, I preach in earnest to have something on your head so your costume looks a little more complete with this vital accessory.